foxws/laravel-modelcache/README.md

 }
 ```

-### Model instances
+### Model instance

-To set a cache model value:
+To put a cache value for a model instance:

 ```php
 Video::first()->modelCache('currentTime', 20);
 Video::first()->modelCache('randomSeed', 20, now()->addDay()); // cache for one day
 ```

-To retrieve a cached model value:
+To retrieve a cached model instance value:

 ```php
 Video::first()->modelCached('currentTime');